 Tools for Real Estate Content Creation

 You've got the right ideas.
 Now you want to get cracking.
-Are there any tools out there to help you create your real estate content?
+Are there any tools out there to help you create your real estate content more effectively?
 Absolutely!

-If you want a tool that can help you brainstorm, write and pick-up from anywhere on any device, check out EverNote.
-Last week I almost lost a two-thousand-word article.
-Luckily I had saved my writing in EverNote or else I would have been S.O.L.
-This is an especially good tool if you're like me and have ideas at random times.
+If you want a tool that can help you brainstorm, write, and pick-up from anywhere on any device, Evernote is an especially good tool if you're like me and have ideas at random times.